sadjad-tavakoli/RefDiff/README.md

 RefDiff originally is a tool to mine refactorings in the commit history of git repositories.
 Currently, three programming languages are supported: Java, JavaScript, and C.

-RefDiff finds relationships between code elements of two given revisions of the project.
-Relationships indicate that both elements are the same, or that a refactoring operation involving them was applied.
-The following relationship types are supported:

-* Same
-* Convert Type
-* Change Signature of Method/Function
-* Pull Up Method
-* Push Down Method
-* Rename
-* Move
-* Move and Rename
-* Extract Supertype (e.g., Class/Interface)
-* Extract Method/Function
-* Inline Method/Function

-*This version of RefDiff can't find refactory and is changed to detect changed entities between two different versions of project.

 ## This Version

 This version of RefDiff will report changed entities instead of refactorings.
 It uses a changed version of RefDiff Core module to detect changed entities based on textual similarity.